gwenshap/kafka-examples/AvroProducerExample/readme.md

-This is a small example showing how to produce specific Avro classes to Kafka Using Confluent's Schema Repository and Avro Serializers
+This is a small example showing how to produce specific Avro classes to Kafka Using Confluent's Schema Repository and Avro Serializers.

+Specific Avro classes mean that we use Avro's code generation to generate the LogLine class, then populate it and produce to Kafka.
+There is also an example using generic Avro, without code generation: https://github.com/confluentinc/examples

 To build this producer: